HiroHapons/SNHU_Programming_Languages/README.md

 # SNHU_Programming_Languages
-These are all the projects that I have done in C++ wjhile undergoing the programming languages course provided by SNHU
+These are all the projects that I have done in C++ while undergoing the programming languages course provided by SNHU

 Project 1: Dual Clock System (Chada Tech Interview)